 - Authorised Companion (accompanying a person with a disability who requires support) free

 What shows are on in the Cosmic Skydome?

-Current shows suitable for young children: (Please check show times here)
+Current shows suitable for young children: (Please check show times and descriptions here)

 Circling around the Planetarium is the Display Zone.
 Here your budding astronauts will race from telescope to solar system as they learn all about asteroids, space travel, star formations, the Big Bang and so much more!
 There are interactive displays so your kids can get hands-on experience with the history of technology and astronomy.

 What else is there at the Brisbane Planetarium?